 My first laptop was manufactured by Hewlett-Packard, second by Sony, third and fourth by IBM.
-The Thinkpad X41 made me stop looking for another maker in this device category.
-I already had a IBM “Aptiva” desktop computer with Microsoft Windows 95 at the time, but i didn’t know “Thinkpads” existed back then.
-My last Thinkpad is the X60s from 2006.
+In 2005, the Thinkpad X41 made me stop looking for another maker in this device category.
+I already had a IBM “Aptiva” desktop computer with Microsoft Windows 95 from 1998 at the time, but i didn’t know “Thinkpads” existed back then.
+My last Thinkpad is the X60s from 2007.
 Both are still working today, but only the X60s has Windows 10, while the X41 is still running Windows XP.
-They are not much heavier than modern notebooks, but many hardware parts can be swapped, like the battery, keyboard, memory, and harddrive, as i have done.
-I took them to school, press events, university, and basically everywhere, till they got too slow for my needs.
-Since they were always on the expensive side, i stopped buying them, although i like their contemporary devices.
-Without IBM personal computers i probably wouldn’t be here.
-Thank you and happy anniversary, Thinkpad.
+I was never a real Apple person, although i had a non-Intel “Cheese Grater” Mac from 2005, a first-generation iPad, several iPods and iPhones, when Steve Jobs was still alive.